 How long should I stand at a standing desk?

-Start with 15-30 minute intervals and gradually build up your tolerance for it.
+Start with 15 to 30 minute intervals and gradually build up your tolerance for it.
 Alternate between sitting and standing every hour or up to two as a maximum.
 We’d recommend a 50/50 split between sitting and standing.

 Can standing all day be bad for you?